 The remuneration of non-executive Directors takes into account their level and quality of contribution and their respective responsibilities, including attendance and time spent at Board meetings and Board Committee meetings.
 Directors are paid a basic fee and attendance fees for attending Board meetings.
 Non-executive Directors who perform services through Board Committees are paid additional basic and attendance fees for such services.
 No Director decides his own fees.
-Directors' fees are reviewed periodically to benchmark such fees against the amounts paid by other major listed companies.
+Directors' fees are reviewed annually to benchmark such fees against the amounts paid by other major listed companies.
 The Company's Board fee structure during the year is as set out below.
-Save for the introduction of basic fee for the Lead Independent Director, the Board fee structure remains unchanged from that in the preceding financial year i.e. financial year ended 30 September 2014.
+The Board fee structure remains unchanged from that in the preceding financial year i.e. financial year ended 30 September 2015.

-Basic Fee (\$) Attendance Fee (\$)
+(\$)

 Board

 - Chairman 150,000 2,000

 - Member 75,000 1,000

 - Lead Independent Director 20,000 -

 Audit Committee and Board Exco

 - Chairman 50,000 2,000

 - Member 25,000 1,000

-F&B Committee 1 , NC, RC and Risk Management Committee
+NC, RC and Risk Management Committee

 - Chairman 30,000 2,000

 - Member 15,000 1,000